IN2-ViAUn/Exploration-of-Potential/README.md

 # Exploration-of-Potential
-This is the repository for paper : Potential for fisheye object detection using standard image datasets
+This is the repository for paper : Fisheye object detection based on standard image datasets with 24-points regression strategy